Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/Documentation/SAWauthoring.md

 #<a name="Pattern"></a>What is a CIQS pattern/solution
   * A CIQS pattern consists of ARM templates, webjobs, functions, markdown files, and a Manifest.xml.
 We sometimes refer to all these three with the generic name of ‘task’ below in this document.
 Publicly available patterns are located at [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/solutions).
-  * For Custom Solutions which are also referred to as private patterns (i.e. when authoring a pattern), refer to the section on Solution Authoring Workspace (SAW) in this document.
+  * For Custom Solutions which are also referred to as private patterns (i.e. when authoring a pattern), refer to the section on [Start Authoring using Solution Authoring Workspace (SAW)](#Start) in this document.

 Here is an example of a solution or tutorial that can be authored with SAW.
 This architecture demonstrates how to capture, curate, and consume tweets from the Twitter streaming API.
 You enter keywords and your oauth tokens to capture tweets, calculate a sentiment score, and then consume the output in embedded Power BI.